 "My work is concentrated on trauma and trauma-informed care across the lifespan within communities and organizations.
 We now have tools to help people heal from trauma and to avoid retraumatizing those seeking help.
 What an honor to be in a position of helping people recognize the possibilities in our work."

 Children and families; child welfare; community

-Susan A. Green, LCSW, is currently a clinical associate professor at the UB School of Social Work.
+Susan A. Green, LCSW, is currently a clinical professor at the UB School of Social Work.
 She is certified as an EMDR therapist and certified in Advanced Critical Incident Stress Management and Trauma-Focused Cognitive Behavioral Therapy.
 Green teaches or has taught courses in social work interventions with children, adults, families, groups and communities; trauma theory and treatment; risk and resilience; and diversity.
 She is committed to the integration of theory with practice as she combines full-time teaching and training with clinical practice.
 Green has been working with various groups and individuals for more than 20 years as both a special educator and social worker.

 Green chosen for leadership role